semaphoreci/docs/docs/ci-cd-environment/macos-catalina-xcode-11-image.md

-# macOS Mojave Xcode 10 Image
+# macOS Catalina Xcode 11 Image

-The `macos-mojave-xcode10` is a customized image based on [MacOS 10.14.6][mojave-release-notes] optimized for CI/CD.
+The `macos-xcode11` is a customized image based on [MacOS 10.15.4][catalina-release-notes] optimized for CI/CD.
 It comes with a set of preinstalled languages, databases, and utility tools commonly used for CI/CD workflows.
 The image can be paired with any [Apple machine type][machine-types] when defining the [agent][agent] of your pipeline or block.

-The `macos-mojave-xcode10` is a virtual machine (VM) image.
+The `macos-xcode11` is a virtual machine (VM) image.
 The user in the environment, named `semaphore`, has full `sudo` access.

-## Using the macos-mojave-xcode10 OS image in your agent configuration
+## Using the macos-xcode11 OS image in your agent configuration

-To use the `macos-mojave-xcode10` OS image, define it as the `os_image` of your agent's machine.
+To use the `macos-xcode11` OS image, define it as the `os_image` of your agent's machine.

 ``` yaml